top of page

 Tools for fussy eaters

-Tools for Fussy Eaters #1 Family Meals - Fostering a Positive Food Environment
+Tools for Fussy Eaters No. 1 Family Meals - Fostering a Positive Food Environment

 One effective way to encourage your child to try new foods is by making mealtime a family affair.
 Try serving meals family-style, with all the dishes placed in the middle of the table on platters or in bowls.
 Allow your kids to serve themselves, giving them the opportunity to interact with different foods and decide for themselves what they'd like to try.
 Here are some important factors to keep in mind: